How do the Books of the Bible Reveal Jesus?

 The Bible is One Book

 The Bible, although made of many books written over a long period of time with many different writers, comes together as one complete volume.
 From start to finish, it's all about Jesus Christ.

 Divided into two parts, the Old Testament sets the stage for the Messiah and the New Testament reveals who he is.
-The word Testament comes from the Hebrew word berith which means covenant, compact or arrangement between two parties.
+The word Testament comes from the Hebrew word berith which means covenant, contract or arrangement between two parties.
 The Bible is God's contract with man, promising redemption through Jesus.

 THE OLD TESTAMENT

 The first five books of the Bible are called the Law.
 The Law lays the foundation for Jesus and introduces the moral life necessary for the kingdom of God.
 It prepares God’s people for the Messiah and gives a picture of the need for a Savior.
 The rituals, sacrifices, ceremonies, and festivals all tell a part of the story of who Christ is and what he would do for us.

 Genesis shows how God chose Israel to be the nation from whom Christ would come.

 Exodus is a picture of God redeeming his people.
 It demonstrates the need for a redeemer which is found in Christ.

 Leviticus is about sanctification.
 It describes how God’s people are made holy, set apart from the rest of the world for God's purpose.
 They are set apart to be the nation through which his son would come.